How does bariatric surgery help you lose weight?

 What about activity after surgery?

-After bariatric surgery, you will be able to do most of your normal daily activities.
+Most patients are able to do most of their normal daily activities shortly after surgery.
 You will be asked not to lift, push or pull more than 20 pounds for the first month.
 This is more to protect the work done on the intestine than for the small incisions that are made.

 What are the potential risks and complications of bariatric surgery?